mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Changing Skills - a Matter of Survival.md

 any field (which is every character in a Fate game) by ensuring they never miss key information.
-In automatic discovery, all of your skills rated at Good and higher have an additional benefit: they always succeed at [[overcome]] actions or creating advantages that involve passive discovery---i.e., any time when the GM would normally call for a skill roll to spot or hear something that is reflexive and takes no time or effort.
+In automatic discovery, all of your skills rated at Good and higher have an additional benefit: they always succeed at [[Overcome]] actions or creating advantages that involve passive discovery---i.e., any time when the GM would normally call for a skill roll to spot or hear something that is reflexive and takes no time or effort.
 No roll is required; the characters are just that good.
 Now